East West Link (Melbourne): Support

-East West Link has the ongoing support of the Victorian Opposition, currently led by Opposition Leader Matthew Guy of the Victorian Liberal Party and the Federal Opposition, currently led by Opposition Leader Peter Dutton of the Australian Liberal Party.
+East West Link has the ongoing support of the Victorian Liberal Party and the federal Liberal Party, which are the state and federal opposition respectively as of October 2024.
 Both state and federal levels of the Coalition have continually advocated for the funding and implementation of the East West Link.

 Opposition

 Elements of the East West Link project has encountered strident opposition from a range of stakeholders, among them academics, architects, resident action groups, industry groups, local councils, developer lobbies, the Greens, with some strongly opposed to the project in its entirety.

-Since 2013, the East West Link project has the clear opposition of the Victorian Labor Party, currently led by Premier Daniel Andrews, and the Australian Federal Government, currently led by Prime Minister Anthony Albanese of the Australian Labor Party.
+Since 2013, the East West Link project has the clear opposition of the Victorian Labor Party and the federal Labor Party, which are the Victorian and federal governments respectively as of October 2024.

 The East West Link project attracted criticism from the local councils of Melbourne, Moreland, Yarra and Boroondara, the Public Transport Users Association, Geelong politicians and others, with complaints that it was a misuse of public funds, would fail to alleviate Hoddle Street congestion and would lead to permanent loss of parts of Royal Park.
 Critics claimed the need for the project was not supported by traffic statistics and that the State Government should instead have used funds for the Melbourne Metro Rail Project.
 The decision to start work first on the eastern end of the project was also criticised, with claims that the project's greatest need was to provide an alternative river crossing to the West Gate Bridge.
 Yarra City Council launched a "Trains Not Toll Roads" campaign in June 2013, to which it committed $200,000 from its 2013/14 Budget.
 It also spent $405,000 on legal representation at the Government's 30-day East West assessment committee hearings.
 A meeting to launch the campaign attracted 400 people and the council said it would look at all options, including legal challenges, to stop the tunnel.
 An online petition against the link attracted more than 1300 names.